 Petronas Tutela Brake Fluid TOP4 and all other PETRONAS brake fluids have been designed and manufactured to meet the strictest safety standards, and exceed the minimum permissible thresholds set out by international legislation for a range of parameters.

-Petronas products is demonstrated by their C.T.R.
+Petronas products are demonstrated by their C.T.R.
 (Contractual Technical Reference); a type approval, unique to each product, which is issued on the basis of tests carried out directly by Fiat Group Automobiles.
 The Contractual Technical Reference certifies the exclusive type approval of each one of our products on behalf of the Fiat Group.

 To ensure you choose the products recommended for your vehicle, simply follow the guidelines in your owner handbook.
 Respecting the servicing plans and using the correct lubricants, fluids and original spare parts will extend the reliability and safety of your vehicle over time.